 ― Edward W. Said, Orientalism (1978).

-Major goals of the minor in postcolonial studies are:
+The main goals of this minor are:

 - acquiring an overview of the major currents and approaches in postcolonial theories;